truongconghiep/CarND-Path-Planning-Project/README.md

 ---
 ## Introduction

 In this project an algorithm for path planning will be implemented for an ego car in simulation environment to drive itself though a test track around 7 Km.
-Every 0.02 second the simulator provides car information and fusion information of other cars in the highway and take the generated trajactory to control the ego car.
+Every 0.02 second the simulator provides car information and fusion information of other cars in the highway and takes the generated trajactory to control the ego car.

 ## Code model